Sumed-Sreedhar/GPIO_Status_Controller/README.md

-GPIO-Driven Status Controller (STM32)
+# GPIO-Driven Status Controller (STM32)

-Overview:
+**Status:** Completed and tested on hardware | STM32F446RE

+---

+## What It Does
-*This project implements a basic GPIO status controller on the STM32F446RE to understand how inputs, outputs, polling, debouncing, and interrupts work at a fundamental level.
+A **foundational GPIO control project** built to understand how **inputs, outputs, polling, debouncing, and interrupts** work at a fundamental level on the STM32 platform.

+- Reads button input using polling and/or EXTI interrupts
+- Controls LED output directly based on input conditions
+- Applies software debouncing to prevent false triggers

-*The project was designed as a foundational embedded systems exercise before moving to fully event-driven architectures.
+This project was intentionally designed as a **learning baseline** before transitioning to fully event-driven and state-based architectures.

+---

-Hardware Used:
+## Hardware Used

-*STM32F446RE (Nucleo)
+- **MCU:** STM32F446RE (Nucleo)

-*Push button(s)
+- **Inputs:** Push button(s)

-*LED(s)
+- **Outputs:** LED(s)

-*On-board ST-Link debugger
+- **Debug:** On-board ST-Link debugger

+---

-Core Concepts Demonstrated:
+## Core Concepts Demonstrated

-*GPIO input and output configuration
+- GPIO input and output configuration

-*Polling vs interrupt-based input handling
+- Polling vs interrupt-based input handling

-*Software debouncing
+- Software debouncing techniques

-*Basic timer usage
+- Basic timer usage

-*Interrupt flow and callbacks
+- Interrupt flow and callback execution

-*Understanding hardware vs software responsibilities
+- Hardware vs software responsibility separation

+---

-System Behavior:
+## System Behavior

-*Button input is read using polling and/or EXTI interrupts
+- Button input is read using **polling and/or EXTI interrupts**

-*Button presses change the LED status
+- Button presses directly change the **LED state**

-*Debouncing logic is applied to avoid false triggers
+- Debouncing logic is applied to avoid false triggers

-*LED behavior is controlled directly based on input conditions
+- Output behavior is controlled immediately in response to inputs

-*This project focuses on correct signal handling, not advanced state abstraction.
+This project focuses on **correct signal handling and reliability**, not architectural abstraction.

+---

-Design Intent:-
+## Design Intent
 The goal of this project was to:

-*Build confidence with STM32 GPIO configuration
+- Build confidence with STM32 GPIO configuration

-*Understand how polling differs from interrupts
+- Understand practical differences between polling and interrupts

-*Learn how debouncing works in practice
+- Learn how debouncing works in real hardware

-*Observe interrupt execution and callback behavior
+- Observe interrupt execution and callback behavior

-*Create a working hardware-validated system
+- Create a working, hardware-validated embedded system

-*This project intentionally keeps logic simple to avoid premature abstraction.
+Logic was intentionally kept simple to avoid premature abstraction.

+---

-What I Learned:
+## What I Learned

-*How GPIO inputs behave electrically
+- How GPIO inputs behave electrically

-*Why debouncing is necessary
+- Why debouncing is necessary in real systems

-*How EXTI interrupts are triggered and handled
+- How EXTI interrupts are triggered and handled

-*The difference between polling loops and interrupt-driven logic
+- The difference between polling loops and interrupt-driven logic

-*How STM32 HAL structures initialization and callbacks
+- How STM32 HAL structures initialization and callbacks

-Limitations:
+---

+## Limitations
-*Logic is tightly coupled to input handling
+- Logic is tightly coupled to input handling

-*LED control occurs directly in response to inputs
+- LED control occurs directly in response to inputs

-*Not scalable for complex behaviors
+- Not scalable for complex or multi-mode behaviors

-These limitations were intentional and later addressed in follow-up projects.
+These limitations were **intentional** and later addressed in follow-up projects.

+---

-Follow-Up Work:
+## Follow-Up Work
 This project served as the foundation for:

-*Event-driven LED controller using EXTI + timers
+- Event-driven LED controller using EXTI + timers

-*Proper state machine–based designs
+- Proper state machine–based designs

-*Single-point hardware control architectures
+- Single-point hardware control architectures

+---

-Tools & Environment:
+## Tools & Environment

-*STM32CubeIDE
+- STM32CubeIDE

-*STM32 HAL
+- STM32 HAL

-*Linux (development environment)
+- Linux development environment

-*Git & GitHub for version control
+- Git & GitHub for version control

-Status:
+---

+## Status
 Completed and tested on hardware.